 How To Engineer Luck Read time: 6 minutes Hey, welcome back.
 Last week, we talked about why you need a personal brand in 2026.
 You can read that (and all past issues, here) People call me lucky all the time.
 Lucky that Heights took off.
 Lucky that the crowdfund went well.
 Lucky that the Formula 1 partnership happened.
 Lucky that the podcast grew.
 They're not wrong.
 I am lucky.
 But luck isn't what they think it is.
 This week I was lucky enough to spend the week on Necker Island in the...

-10 days ago • 8 min read
+about 2 months ago • 8 min read

 If You Don't Have A Personal Brand In 2026, Why Not?
 Read time: 6 minutes Hey, welcome back.
 Last week, we talked about information being free because keeping you paralysed is the product.
 You can read that (and all past issues, here) It's 2026.
 If you don't have a personal brand by now, I need to ask you something.
 Why not?
 Not judgment.
 Genuine question.
 What's stopping you?
 The Excuse I Hear Most "I don't have time."
 You have time to scroll.
 Time to consume.
 Time to watch what everyone...